mx1001/hardops_manual/docs/faq.md

 ![mir](img/faq/f12.png)

-LMB - adds 30 degree bevel if not present / adjusts if present ctrl + LMB - adds a bevel at 30 degrees. shift + ctrl + LMB - adds a bevel at 60 degrees.
+- LMB - adds 30 degree bevel if not present / adjusts if present
+- ctrl + LMB - adds an additional bevel modifier at 30 degrees.
+- shift + ctrl + LMB - adds an additional bevel modifier at 60 degrees.

 The **shift + ctrl + LMB - adds a bevel at 60 degrees** is the key.